 - Most likely includes initial release plans and ballparks

-The findings of the Spec Review (the Initial Release Plan) should be presented at a meeting with the key decision makers of the project for review and acceptance, generally in the form of a PowerPoint presentation.
-It is important that all the required people are in a room together to review the Initial Release Plan.
+The findings of the Spec Review (architecture and estimates) should always be presented at a meeting (or a Teams meeting) with the key decision makers of the project for review and acceptance, generally in the form of a PowerPoint presentation, or a Word doc.
+It is important that all the required people are in a room together to review the findings.

 It is essential to clarify the purpose and time of meetings.When you commence each meeting you should ask the following two questions:

 - What are the points you want to cover in this meeting?

 By asking these two questions you define both the client's and your expectations from the meeting; eliminating one of the factors which contribute to time-wastage.